esdiscuss/esdiscuss.org/README.md

 If you just want to show your support for the site, you can donate via [gittip](https://www.gittip.com/esdiscuss/).
 This helps cover both hosting costs and developer time spent improving the site.

 If you send e-mail to the mailing list (or know someone who does), please remember to use markdown.
-The site uses "GitHub flavoured markdown", and if you mark your code as "js" or "javascript" it will get syntax highlighted automatically.
+The site uses "GitHub Flavored Markdown", and if you mark your code as "js" or "javascript" it will get syntax highlighted automatically.

 ## Configuring